pickypaws/MontheraVault/README.md

 Monthera Vault Overview

 Monthera Vault is a non-custodial staking protocol deployed on the Monad Testnet.
-It is designed to distribute the native token $MTHR through a transparent, on-chain reward mechanism based on the ERC4626 vault standard.
+It is designed to distribute $MTHR token through a transparent, on-chain reward mechanism based on the ERC4626 vault standard.
 The core idea is to enable users to earn uncirculated $MTHR tokens by staking the same token via a controlled, fixed-reward system.

 Token Distribution and Supply Allocation